kbarbary/sep/README.md

 **Is SEP as fast as Source Extractor?**

-It should be in the same ballpark, as a lot of the core code is the same.
-Source Extractor has the advantage of doing all the operations (detection and analysis) simultaneously on each image section, which may confer CPU cache advantages, but this hasn't been tested.
+It's fast.
+It should be similar to Source Extractor as a lot of the code is identical.
+Source Extractor has the advantage of doing all the operations (detection and analysis) simultaneously on each image section, which may confer CPU cache advantages, but this hasn't been tested at all.
+On the other hand, depending on your usage SEP might let you avoid writing files to disk, which is likely to be a bigger win.

 **What happens when Source Extractor is updated in the future?**